gravitational/gravity/docs/5.x/catalog.md

 $ tele build alpine
 ```

-The output is a tarball `alpine-0.1.0.tar` which includes a packaged Helm
+The result is a tarball `alpine-0.1.0.tar` which includes a packaged Helm
 chart and the Alpine image layers.

 ### Install a Release